Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: DM-Baryon Interaction

 \section{DM-Baryon Interaction}

-We study the elastic scattering between DM-baryon for two distinct baryon targets-protons or electrons, thus allowing for an exchange of energy and momentum.
+We study DM-baryon elastic scattering for two distinct baryon targets:\,\,protons or electrons, allowing an exchange of energy and momentum.
 The resulting effect of such DM-baryon interactions is qualitatively similar in both cases:\,\,a suppression of $P(k)$ at scales depending on the interaction type and strength.